 Alcohol policy refers to a range of measures formulated and implemented by government and other public authorities that are designed to prevent, ameliorate, or treat the health and social problems associated with alcohol use.

 The scientific study of alcohol policy over several decades tells us which interventions are likely to be successful in reducing alcohol-related harm, and which will have limited if any impact.

-A World Health Organisation (WHO) review of 32 alcohol strategies and interventions found that in terms of (i) degree of effectiveness, (ii) breadth of research support, (iii) extent to which they have been tested cross-culturally, (iv) relative expense of implementation, the most effective alcohol policies include:
+A World Health Organization review of 32 alcohol strategies and interventions found that the most effective alcohol policies include:

 - alcohol control measures (price & availability)

 - drink-driving laws